open-esq/regulationcrowdfunding/corporate_form.md

 ### Overview

 Annual stockholders meetings would be conducted remotely on a company webpage.
 Holders of Primal stock could nominate directors, and vote on directors in a DAO-like setting (Aragon?).
 We would need to record the stockholders who are present for our corporate records.
 The meeting would be conducted through a streaming service.
 There is an Ethereum-based streaming service called [LivePeer](https://livepeer.org), which we should utilize if practicable (or something similar).

-We should also allow a live chat in order to let shareholders exchange information.
+It's important that the shareholders are given full control over the election of directors, with sufficient abilities to organize and share information in order to excercise their power.
+Otherwise, it could be argued that the stockholders were forced to rely on the "managerial efforts of others", as the SEC found in it DAO report.
+As such, we should provide a live chat in order to let shareholders exchange information.

 ### Relevant Law